Switching apps

 Carelo — best all-in-one family care hub

 We'll be upfront: Carelo is ours, and we built it because our own families were stranded when apps like CareZone disappeared.
 Carelo is designed to be the single shared home CareZone used to be — a shared calendar, medication tracking, and daily care notes for your whole care circle, with role-based access and privacy by design.
-It's free for families, with no ads, and we never sell your data.
+It starts with a free 7-day trial, with no ads, and we never sell your data.
 It's the closest thing to “CareZone, but calmer.”
 See how Carelo compares for CareZone families →

 Medisafe — best for medication reminders